YU000jp/logseq-page-tags-and-hierarchy/README.md

 # Logseq Plugin: *Page-tags and Hierarchy*

-> [!WARNING]
+> [!NOTE]
-This plugin does not work with Logseq db graph.
+This plugin only works on file-based graph.

 <div align="right">